tuwukee/jwt_sessions/README.md

   def token_claims
     {
       aud: ["admin", "staff"],
+      verify_aud: true, # can be used locally instead of a global setting
       exp_leeway: 15 # will be used instead of default leeway only for exp claim }
   end